The Needs of a Pediatric Burn Patient

 2. Second Degree Burn – greater assault to the second layer of skin (dermis)

 3. Third Degree Burn – destruction of the dermis (epidermis and hypodermis)

-B. Moderate burns – 10% – 20% of total body surface area for children less then 10 years of age regardless of burn depth and 2% – 10% total body surface area when eye, ears, face, neck, hands, joints, feet or perineum are burned.
+B. Moderate Burns – 10% – 20% of total body surface area for children less than 10 years of age regardless of burn depth and 2% – 10% total body surface area when eye, ears, face, neck, hands, joints, feet, or perineum are burned.

-C. Major burns – 20% or more of body or less than 10% of total body surface area when (eye, ears, face, neck, hands, joints, feet or perineum) are burned also an inhalation injury as a result of electrical injury and if the child has a comorbid trauma and all burns with a premorbid illness.
+C. Major Burns – 20% or more of body or less than 10% of total body surface area when (eye, ears, face, neck, hands, joints, feet, or perineum) are burned; an inhalation injury because of electrical injury; or if the child has a comorbid trauma and all burns with a premorbid illness.

 2. Allograft – cadavers skin, pig skin (temporary skin covering)

-D. Artificial skin – used when little available healthy skin is available, it’s very expensive but easy to be used and provides a barrier for infection.
+D. Artificial Skin – used when little available healthy skin is available, it is very expensive but easy to be used and provides a barrier for infection.

-My Knowledge of the causes and available treatments help quantify the recommendations of the Physician to set a strong foundation for your case.
-Working with the Physiatrist the complete care of the child can be addressed.
-My ability to put the Child’s needs into a well-defined and clear report makes it easy for the judge or jury to follow the technical expert testimony without feeling disoriented or overwhelmed.
+Ron Smolarski’s knowledge of the causes and available treatments for burn victims allows him to quantify the recommendations of the Physician to set a strong foundation for your case.
+Mr. Smolarski works with Physiatrists to address the complete care of the child.
+He details the Child’s needs into a well-defined and clear report, which makes it easy for the judge or jury to follow the technical expert testimony without feeling disoriented or overwhelmed.

 Educational Issues – Cognitive decline may result from the trauma of the burn – from the ongoing pain, surgeries, medications, and original trauma.